FabriXWork User GuideFabriXWork User Guide

 • Use Cases

-• Create Beautiful Presentation Slides
+• Create Presentation Slides from Your Documents

 • Build an Interactive Learning Tool